octobercms/docs/3.x/cms/resources/building-apis.md

 ## Working with Resources

-The companion `resource()` [Twig function](../../markup/function/response.md) can be used for dealing with models and collections.
-All data returned will be wrapped in the **data** attribute automatically or if placed there explicitly.
-Wrapping the response provides a consistent interface and pipes through the resource resolver.
+When working with models and collections, it is recommended to return data wrapped in the **data** attribute.
+Wrapping the response provides a consistent interface.

 ### Models & Collections